esper-io/dev-docs/docs/home/console.md

 ### Six Tap QR Code Provisioning

-Android devices that have Google Mobile Services (GMS) support and a camera can be enrolled and provisioned onto Esper using the AfW provisioning method.
-The particular screens and flow varies across Android versions, noting 6 Tap QR Code support was first delivered in Android 7.
+Android devices that have Google Mobile Services (GMS) support and a camera can be enrolled and provisioned onto Esper using the Android for Work (AfW) provisioning method.
+The particular provisioning screens and device provisioning flow vary across Android versions, noting 6 Tap QR Code support was first delivered in Android 7.
 On some Android versions, primarily Android 9 and above, some of these screens may not appear at all.
-If you have any questions or issues with 6 Tap QR Code-based provisioning please [email us](mailto:support@esper.io).
+If you have any questions or issues with 6 Tap QR Code-based provisioning, please [email us](mailto:support@esper.io).

 :::tip
 Device makers and carriers customize the setup process, thus it is likely you’ll encounter unique setup screens specific to your device.
-Generally you can either skip or decline most of the options, noting there are a handful of system specific notifications called out in the instructions for which you’ll need to make the proper selections.
+Generally, you can either skip or decline most of the options, noting there are a handful of system specific notifications called out in the instructions for which you’ll need to make the proper selections.
 :::

 From the Provisioning Methods screen, if you select **6 Tap QR Code** you will be taken step through instructions using the 6 Tap QR Code provisioning process.
 You can progress through these steps easily by clicking **Next**.